Image 1 – Why Pharma/Biotech CFOs are Shifting from Net Revenue Management to Net Revenue Optimization

 - and Tariffs are the final punch to the gut…

 Financial leaders are expected to decipher these transformational changes, while still wrangling classic GTN pressures from Distribution, Payer, and Provider stakeholders.
 In addition, data expectations are evolving faster than most commercial and finance organizations can manage.
-As a result, CFOs must rethink how they manage Net Revenue trends and key drivers to ensure alignment among internal and external stakeholders, that span across the entire commercialization journey.
+As a result, CFOs must rethink how they manage Net Revenue trends and key drivers through net revenue optimization, using more structured modeling and analytics to align internal and external stakeholders across the commercialization journey.
 Achieving this level of coordination, with the volume of stakeholders below, is nearly impossible for any one individual within an organization.

 - Unified Data & Analytics: Executives highlighted the need for better data literacy and governance.
 Finance often takes direct responsibility for data quality, stewardship, and interpretation to ensure accurate accruals, forecasting, and reporting.
 Many finance leaders are intentionally working very closely with IT partners to develop a holistic data and analytics strategy.